 Faculty members are to administer an appropriate final evaluative exercise in all classes during the five-day period published in the University Calendar.
 The final evaluative exercise cannot be omitted since it is counted toward the minimum class credit hours required by the U.S. government and SACSCOC.
 The form of the evaluative exercise may vary according to the course level, objective(s) and instructional methodology.
 Rescheduling a final evaluative exercise is only permitted for the three instances outlined below (Rescheduling Finals, 1, 2, 3).
-Prior agreement with the appropriate next level administrator is required before rescheduling a final evaluative exercise outside the published schedule.
-No classes, laboratories, or examinations of any kind will be scheduled during study period (see exception for graduating students below).
+Prior agreement with the appropriate next level administrator is required before rescheduling a final evaluative examinations of any kind will be scheduled during study period (see exception for graduating students below).